ehickey96/ehickey96.github.io/index.md

 ![image](https://user-images.githubusercontent.com/79385657/137342764-c526ba17-ecdd-4a4a-a206-b52247e60505.png)!

    This artifact received a large updated after the original submission.
 A GUI was added, and the program can either be run as a basic console app or as with a GUI.
 The method to determine how the app will launch is within the driver.java file.
 The GUI features the same validations on input (and will prompt the user with red text if input is invalid.)
-There is a String that must equal "CONFIRM" to run as a GUI.
 This app additionally now has proper add and remove client functionality, and as well has been packaged into an executable jar file (this jar was tested on a seperate machine to confirm functionality.)
+This project GUI & functionality expansion was done in just two days with libraries & features that I was unfamilier with.
+Incorporating a database into an existing program, as well as a GUI, were both topics I was unfamiliar with.
+This project showcases my ability to learn new skills quickly and effectively, as well as my knowledge and use of databases.
 <br/>

 The github page for this project will have a README discussing how to use the program and more detailed features, the project itself, and the executable jar file.